pmoustopoulos/customer-api/README.md

 # Spring Boot 3 Knowledge Sharing

 This document is designed to help new Spring Boot developers understand the basics of building applications using Spring Boot 3.
-It covers the structure of a sample project, explains the purpose of key annotations, and provides insights into best practices. **Note**: You have also to check the code example and not only this markdown file because some parts are not shown here (custom annotations, Utils class etc).
+It covers the structure of a sample project [Customer API](https://github.com/pmoustopoulos/customer-api), explains the purpose of key annotations, and provides insights into best practices. **Note**: You have also to check the code example and not only this markdown file because some parts are not shown here (custom annotations, Utils class etc).